grinlemon/CLD_Workshop/README.md

 ## Scenario

 Describe step-by-step the scenario.
-Write it using this format (not taken from BDD).
+Write it using this format (BDD style).

 ### STEP 01
 ```